Beverly Hills Cop III: Plot

-One night in Detroit, Axel Foley plans to arrest a gang of car thieves who run a local chop shop.
-Unbeknownst to his superior, Inspector G. Douglas Todd, Axel has canceled the SWAT, intending to raid the shop using only his team.
-Meanwhile, a group of four men arrive at the chop shop to pick up a cube van that the car thieves had hijacked.
-The leader of the group confirms that the vehicle still contains its cargo, which consists of crates labeled as property of the U.S. government, then has his men execute the car thieves.
+Seven years after the events from the second film Detroit Police Department detective Axel Foley plans to arrest a car-theft ring at a chop shop.
+Unbeknownst to his superior, Inspector G. Douglas Todd, Axel cancels his SWAT backup; planning to use only his team for the raid.

-As the murderers are about to leave, Axel, unaware of what has happened inside, proceeds with his plan to enter the shop and quickly finds his team outgunned.
+Meanwhile, a group of four men arrive at the chop shop to pick up a stolen box truck; the leader of the group confirms that the truck still has its cargo—crates apparently belonging to the U.S. government—then has his men execute the car thieves.
+The group prepares to leave when Axel and his team launch their raid, but are outgunned.
 Todd, arriving moments later, is killed by the group's leader.
-When the perpetrators escape in the cube van, Axel gives chase in one of the partially disassembled cars from the shop, but is intercepted by Secret Service Agent Steve Fulbright.
-Fulbright informs Axel that the killer must remain on the loose because the federal government is pursuing a larger scheme in which he is involved.
+When the group flees in the box truck, Axel gives chase, but is intercepted by Secret Service Agent Steve Fulbright.
+He informs Axel that the killer must remain on the loose because the federal government is pursuing a larger scheme in which he is involved.

-After Todd's funeral, Axel learns that several clues left behind by the killers point to Wonder World, a theme park in Beverly Hills, California, owned by "Uncle Dave" Thornton.
-Axel arrives in Beverly Hills and reunites with his friend Billy Rosewood, who has been promoted to "Deputy Director of Operations for Joint Systems Interdepartmental Operational Command" (DDO-JSIOC), and meets Jon Flint, Billy's new partner after John Taggart's retirement.
-Flint calls his friend Ellis DeWald, the head of Wonder World's park security, to let him know that Axel is coming to the park for his investigation.
+After Todd's funeral, Axel learns that several clues left behind by the killers point to Wonder World; a theme park in Beverly Hills, California, owned by "Uncle Dave" Thornton.
+Axel arrives in Beverly Hills and reunites with his friend Billy Rosewood, now promoted to "Deputy Director of Operations for Joint Systems Interdepartmental Operational Command" (DDO-JSIOC); and meets Jon Flint, Billy's new partner after John Taggart's retirement.
+Flint calls his friend Ellis DeWald, head of Wonder World's park security, to let him know that Axel is coming to the park for his investigation.